Preventing and Stopping Child Abuse

 - Prolonged exposure to the elements, as in excessive sunburn, insect bites, colds, frostbite.

-- Height and weight significantly below average.
+- Height and weight are significantly below average.
+The child may be suffering from malnutrition.

 - School attendance is spotty.